 Locum tenens doctors truly have the most control over their careers.
 They can choose assignments based on their needs and preferences; they can take short or long breaks between contracts; they can negotiate pay and working conditions.
 With all the opportunities available to locums, the only way to get into a rut is to purposely go there.

 You are Winding Down Your Career

-Years of 50 to 60-hour workweeks may have taken its toll on your well-being.
+Years of 50 to 60-hour workweeks may have taken their toll on your well-being.
 If you are financially secure, you could easily afford to scale back.
 If your current job doesn’t offer the option, or you’re looking for a change of scenery, locums work can deliver the schedule or beachside location you’ve longed for.

 The twilight of one’s career rivals the dawn as the best time to practice full-time (or part-time) locums.
 If you have an empty nest and the freedom to travel, you can carve out a working life that appeals to you.
 You may even find yourself reinvigorated professionally as you meet new people and discover novel ways of delivering care.
-If not, you can wind your career down completely, and walk away for good.
+If not, you can find your career down completely and walk away for good.

 Retiring as a locum, you are in an enviable position to make a stealthy exit.
 You don’t even have to tell anyone you’re calling it a career.
 Just buy doughnuts on the last day, say thank you and goodbye, and stroll on out with a big smile on your face and perhaps a small tear in your eye.

 I think that’s a good way to go out.

 Join our community at Passive Income Docs Facebook Group.
 Just click below…